UFC Fight Night: Cannonier vs. Strickland: Predictions & Analysis

 A few statistical edges stand out.
 Nurmagomedov throws significantly more leather — a 1.8 sig. strike per minute gap.
 Kakhramonov is far more active with takedowns, averaging 5.6 more per 15 minutes.
 Nurmagomedov has tighter striking defense, making opponents miss more often.

-**The Pick: Saidyokub Kakhramonov over Said Nurmagomedov.** This is essentially a pick'em.
-The model nudges toward Kakhramonov at 54%, but there's almost nothing separating these two.
-The market implies 49% for Nurmagomedov, but our model sees only 46%.
-That 4-point gap favoring Kakhramonov is worth watching.
+The Pick: Saidyokub Kakhramonov over Said Nurmagomedov.
+The model gives Kakhramonov a slight nod at 62% — this could easily go either way.
+The market implies 49% for Nurmagomedov, but our model sees only 38%.
+That 11-point gap favoring Kakhramonov is worth watching.

 Rafa Garcia vs Maheshate